DeepMotion/Animate-3D-REST-API/README.md

 Added Hand/Finger Tracking parameter in /process API

+# _Alpha v1.5.6_

+Added parameter for rerunning  a job in /process API.
+API Error codes with information have been added.

+# _Alpha v1.5.7_

+Added error messages

 The Animate 3D REST API lets you convert videos into 3D animations without having to use the DeepMotion [Web Portal](https://portal.deepmotion.com/).
 Instead you can upload, process, and download the resulting FBX/BVH animations directly from an external application like a web or desktop app.